TAKHub-official/ATAK-plugin-Contacts/README.md

 - **Contacts not showing**: Refresh the contacts list by closing and reopening the plugin.
 - **Contact list not sorting correctly**: Contact list should sort alphabetically by name.
 If sorting issues occur, restart the plugin.
 - **Phone dialer not opening**: If tapping on a phone number doesn't open the dialer, ensure your device has a phone app installed and set as the default dialer.
+- **Current location not working**: Ensure location permissions are granted to ATAK and that your device's location services are enabled.
+- **Contacts disappearing after search**: If contacts disappear after searching, try closing and reopening the plugin to refresh the list.

 ### Reporting Issues
 If you encounter issues not covered in this documentation, please report them to the development team.